c17hawke/tfod-setup/docs/index.md

 !!! info
-    Changes to be made in config file are highlighted in yellow color.
+    Changes to be made in the config file are highlighted in yellow color.
 You must update the value of those keys in the config file.

 ???
 Note "Click here to see the full config file"